Topics

 Creative & Cast

-Original work: Fumiyo Kono "In This Corner of the World" (Zenon Comics/Coa Mix)
+Original work: Fumiyo Kono "In This Corner of the World" (Zenon Comics/Core Mix)

 Music: Angela Aki